Ulises-Rosas/OBc/README.md

    --at Phylum
 ```

-values of `subgroup` column are taken from a taxonomical rank of species specified with `--at` option.
-Remaining values for `group`, `country` are filled with the positional argument (i.e. Reptilia in above case) and `--area-name` option correspondingly.
+It returns same format from `joinfiles.py` command.
+Values of `subgroup` column are taken from a taxonomical rank of species specified with `--at` option.
+Remaining values for both `group` and `country` columns are filled with the positional argument (i.e. Reptilia in above case) and `--area-name` option correspondingly.